Yunyan (Doris) Huang

 Claire Ding

 Hi, I'm Claire!
-I am currently a rising second year HSPS student specialised in Social Anthropology at the University of Cambridge.
+I am currently a final year Human, Social and Political Sciences (HSPS) student specialised in Social Anthropology at the University of Cambridge.
+I am passionate about women related issues spanning from economic opportunities, education to healthcare.

 Jingxuan Jin